Monastery of Panayia Yiatrissa: Location

-Establishment of Panayia Yiatrissa
+History

 A detailed history of Panayia Yiatrissa was composed in 1902 by Abbot Sofroniou Sarantopoulou, based on “factual information from multiple sources and consideration of oral tradition.”
 He found that a religious site had existed there in different forms dating back to classical antiquity, and that the monastery of today is located where a temple dedicated to the pagan goddess Athena once stood.
 This temple was attended by priests who maintained the sanctuary and an altar for performance of rituals.
 In AD 382, a temple priest named Vrasithas (Βρασίδας) travelled to the Peloponnesian city of Patras and was introduced to a new monotheistic religion, Christianity, that was burgeoning at the time.
 The Edict of Thessalonica issued in AD 380 made Christianity the Roman Empire’s state religion.

 In Patras, Vrasithas was converted, baptized, and given the Christian name Vitalios (Βιτάλιος).
 Upon his return to the temple of Athena, he persuaded the priests to convert to Christianity.
 Tradition states that these men then spread Christianity throughout the region of Laconia.